 - Much of the program's focus has shifted from the (base) DWSRF to the new, highly sought-after Bipartisan Infrastructure Law (BIL) funding.
 BIL was signed into law on November 15, 2021.
 Oregon DWS and BizOR staff and management have devoted substantial resources to BIL's developmental stages, which are ongoing.
-While BIL funding is available as supplemental, LSLR, and EC for grant years 2022-2026, Oregon's DWSRF program has initially focused mainly on the supplemental funding because project demands for these new funds far outweigh the supply.
-DWS anticipates that EC funding will be applied for soon, once specific projects have been identified.
-LSLR funding is unknown at this time, but DWS anticipates that once the LSL inventory list has been completed, DWS will know whether it has eligible projects worth pursuing LSLR funding for. - COVID-19 restrictions limited the promotion of the DWSRF program to water systems throughout Oregon.
-Rather than offering several in-person presentations, as in years past, Oregon DWS relied more on word-of-mouth marketing through DWS regional staff and partner agencies, website updates, GovDelivery bulletins, and ePipeline newsletter articles. - DWSRF partners at BizOR held six one-stop meetings for communities interested in pursuing financial assistance to address water/wastewater improvements.
+BIL funding is available as supplemental, lead service line replacement (LSLR), and emerging contaminants (EC) for grant years 2022-2026.
+To date, however, Oregon's DWSRF program has focused on supplemental funding (because of overwhelming project demand) and EC funding for areas where data indicate PFAS, manganese, or cyanotoxins are present.
+Current focus around lead service lines is to meet EPA's inventory collection deadline of October 16, 2024.
+Lead service line inventory results will help DWS and BizOR determine whether to apply for BIL LSLR grant funds. - DWSRF partners at BizOR held eight one-stop meetings for communities interested in pursuing financial assistance to address drinking water improvements.
 The DWSRF is one of many financing programs promoted at these meetings. - DWSRF program staff contributed four articles to the ePipeline newsletter, including a summary of what the program can offer to eligible PWSs throughout Oregon.
 DWS also sent GovDelivery bulletins to promote the DWSRF Intended Use Plan.
 These notifications went to all interested parties and eligible PWSs, partners, engineering firms and tribes.
-The DWSRF program has contributed to several GovDelivery announcements over the reporting period and they each were delivered to over 6,000 interested parties.
+The DWSRF program has contributed to several GovDelivery announcements over the reporting period and each was delivered to approximately 6,895 interested parties.
 DWS will continue to use the GovDelivery system as a major communication tool to enhance program awareness and effectiveness.

 Routine updates to the DWSRF webpage are ongoing.
-A few examples are the semiannual and annual updates to Project Priority Lists for public comment periods, the annual updates to the DWSRF Annual Report and IUP, and the creation of the new BIL program webpage.
+A few examples are the semiannual and annual updates to Project Priority Lists for public comment periods, the annual updates to the DWSRF Annual Report and Intended Use Plan, and the creation of the new BIL program webpage.